snowoflondon/PL_Visualizer/README.md

 Ticking the checkbox for 'Hide non-selected squad labels' de-clutters the plot by only highlighting the user-selected squad.

-For **player stats**, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
+For **Outfield player stats**, the program draws 12 different individual statistics for the selected player and compares them to the league median for that player's position.
 These 12 statistics are:

 *Shots, Non-penalty expected goals, Assists, Expected assists, Progressive distance, Total passes attempted, Pass completion %, Shot creating actions, Tackles won, Tackles won %, Interceptions*, and *Clearances*.

-The program currently does not support goalkeepers' stats.
+Note this tab does not support or include goalkeepers.

-Caveat: the program currently does not support players who have played for multiple clubs (e.g., Daniel James have played for both Leeds and Fulham in the current season).
+Caveat: the program currently does not support players who have played for multiple clubs (e.g., Daniel James have played for both Leeds and Fulham in the '21-'22 season).

+The **Goalkeeper stats** tab currently shows one visualization, which corresponds to the 'post-shot expected goals minus goals allowed vs. save percentage' figure.

 ## R dependencies
 * `shiny`